alireza-h/laravel-devtools/readme.md

 ],
 ```

-and use this credentials for devtools panel
+and use this credential for devtools panel